Digitalworldspace/jewelry-store/README.md

 2. Then, as the owner, go to the **Team** tab in `admin.html`, enter their email, leave the role as **Staff**, and save.
 They'll now be able to sign in and manage products/orders, but won't see Activity Log or Team.
 3. To promote someone to Owner later, just re-save their email with the Owner role selected.

+You can also set roles directly in Supabase if you prefer — either **Table Editor → admin_users** (insert/edit a row, `role` must be exactly `owner` or `staff`), or by running `set-admin-role.sql` in the SQL Editor.
+Both paths write to the same table, so the Team tab always reflects whichever way you made the change.

-Anyone who signs in but isn't listed in the Team tab yet is treated as **Staff** by default — a safe, least-privilege fallback rather than accidentally granting owner access.
+Anyone who signs in but isn't listed in `admin_users` yet is treated as **Staff** by default — a safe, least-privilege fallback rather than accidentally granting owner access.

+**The Team tab now shows every login, not just ones already assigned a role** — it pulls the full list straight from Supabase Authentication (via a secure function only an Owner can call), showing "Staff" as the default for anyone not yet set.
+Click **Make Owner** / **Make Staff** right next to any name for a one-click change, or use the form above it the same way as before.

+**Products are also scoped per person now:** Staff only see and can edit/delete the products *they personally added* — other team members' products don't show up in their catalog at all.
+The Owner always sees and can manage everyone's products.
+This is enforced by the database itself (not just hidden in the UI), so a staff account genuinely cannot modify someone else's product even by calling the API directly.
+The public storefront is unaffected — customers always see the full combined catalog from everyone.